msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_0_intro.md

 *    [C-0-2] MUST support installation of self-signed applications without requiring any additional permissions/certificates from any third parties/authorities.
-Specifically, compatible devices MUST support the security mechanisms described in the follow subsections.
+Specifically, compatible devices MUST support the security mechanisms described in the following subsections.